Let everything that has breath praise the LORD. Psalms 150:6

 Sunday, November 23, 2025

-Progressive Revelation - Part 4: The Three Peaks of Prophecy: Examining Failure, Repentance, and God's Faithfulness
+Progressive Revelation - Part 4: Three Peaks of Prophecy: Failure, Repentance, and God's Faithfulness

 Introduction: Understanding God’s Revelation